Our purpose is to help preserve the history of Holly and Northwest Oakland County.

 Both Holly Township and Holly Village were named by Jonathan T. Allen after Mount Holly, New Jersey.
 It is thought that the red berries of the Michigan holly inspired the title.
 Ira C. Alger was the first settler to live within what became the corporate limits of the village.
 In 1836, Alger built a log cabin in the area where Stiff’s Mill Pond and Broad Street are today.
 By 1843, he dammed the Shiawassee River and constructed a sawmill, and a year later, a grist mill.
 This became the first business district.

-The Detroit & Milwaukee Railroad came through Holly in 1855 followed by the Pierre Marquette in 1862, thus making Holly one of the first Michigan communities with a junction.
+The Detroit & Milwaukee Railroad came through Holly in 1855, followed by the Flint & Holly Railroad in 1864, making Holly one of the first Michigan communities with a junction.
 These rails brought white pine from the forests of northern Michigan to the eastern United States.
-The end of the Civil War marked the incorporation of Holly Village.
+The end of the Civil War in 1865 marked the incorporation of Holly Village.
 By then, the business district had moved to the Saginaw and Broad Street blocks, with several hotels, stores, banks, foundries, coal yard, lumberyard, and the train depot.
 Joining these two busy streets was Martha Street, named after Alger’s daughter.
 In 1885, it became known as Battle Alley when an altercation between local men and a traveling circus turned into a brawl.
-In 1908, national temperance leader Carry Nation stopped here to speak on the prohibition of alcohol, and the event is marked by a festival every September the weekend after Labor Day.
+In 1908, national temperance leader Carry Nation stopped here to speak on the prohibition of alcohol, and the event was marked by the Carry Nation festival every September the weekend after Labor Day (now known as Holly Days).